Bacterial Genomes: Antimicrobial Resistance in Bacterial Pathogens

 Online, FutureLearn platform

-What's antimicrobial resistance and how can we detect it?
-Explore the clinical relevance of AMR and the methods used to detect it.
+What is antimicrobial resistance and how can we detect it?
+Explore the clinical relevance of AMR in this free online course.

 - Duration: 3 weeks, 5 hours per week